TakamichiOsumi/django-practice/README.md

 ## Implemented features.

-* User can post text and optionally image file.
+* User can post text message and optionally image file.
 * One global timeline shared by all users.
+* User can delete past message or like other user's post.

 ## Set up the environment.